 “That’s all I ask, son.”

 Daniel finally allowed Mr. Miles to lead him back into the kitchen.
-On their way, they collided with Jeron as he came running out of the back, a pair of headphones locked in a white-knuckled grip.
+On their way, they collided with Jeron as he came running out of the back, a pair of headphones locked in a death-like grip.

 “I-I’m sorry, Dad, sorry…” he pushed past to avoid his father’s remarks.